shamhub/goa-example/Readme.md

 # Goa project

-A project for a case study
+A project for Outh 2 authentication

 ## Requirements